bsalvania/Lab-Report-1/report5/cse-15l-lab-report-5.md

 ![Image](providedImplementationOutputTest1.jpg)

 * Bug in my implementation: My implementation runs into a StringIndexOutOfBoundsException, because the `.charAt` function is trying to access index `-1`.
 To fix this, we need to make sure that the value for `.charAt` does not go out of bounds, so we can add an if statement right before the highlighted code that checks that `openBracket - 1` and `openParen - 1` are `>= 0` .
-By doing this, it ensures the `.charAt` function does not try to access a negative index, and so ensures that we do not run into a StringIndexOutOfBoundsException.
+By doing this, it ensures the `.charAt` function does not try to access a negative index, and so it makes sure that we do not run into a StringIndexOutOfBoundsException.

 * Highlighted code: ![Image](bugTest1.jpg)